may-bach/Dangai/Dangai Web/public/chapters/prologue/part_2.md

 <p class="centered">She starts walking and Izumi follows her.</p>

-**Aoki:** I went through you entrance exams.
+**Aoki:** I went through your entrance exams.
 You got exactly 86 out of 100 marks.

 **Izumi:** Seems normal enough.

-**Aoki:** Yes, except that was the exact cut off mark for entering.
+**Aoki:** Yes, except that was the exact cutoff mark for entering.
 One mark lower and you wouldn't have gotten a seat.

 **Izumi:** Really?
 Phew, that was close huh.